 The Friends School of Minnesota Parent Involvement Committee and the Equity and Justice Committee invite you to explore and discuss the concept of identity in our personal and professional lives and learn about identity threat as explained in Claude M. Steele’s book, Whistling Vivaldi: How Stereotypes Affect Us and What We Can Do.
-FSM’s Diversity Coordinator, Rebecca Slaby, will introduce the concept of identity threat through video and readings, and facilitate..
+FSMN’s Diversity Coordinator, Rebecca Slaby, will introduce the concept of identity threat through video and readings, and facilitate..
 Read More

 Our 7th and 8th graders did an amazing job at the History Day Regionals event.
 Of the sixteen projects at Regionals, ten will be going on to State and four got honorable mentions.
 Our school actually swept the documentary category with all four of our documentary projects going on to State.

 A sure sign of spring: the delivery of the Friends School Plant Sale catalogs!
 If you are on our mailing list, you should receive your catalog soon.
 But feel free to come get some more to share.
 Over the next weeks, volunteers will be distributing bundles of catalogs all over the Twin Cities.
 Can you help?

 Shoppers entering the Friends School Plant Sale at the Minnesota State Fair Grandstand are offered cardboard strawberry flats to help carry their pots of plants.
 These strawberry boxes are available to our customers because a group of hard-working volunteers collect and store over 10,000 boxes every year!
 Can you help?

 Every two years, the 7th and 8th grade humanities classes participate in National History Day, a program that over half a million middle and high school students take part in each year.
 Students choose a topic to research and connect their topic to an annual theme.
 The 2014 theme is Rights and Responsibilities in History.
 Friends School of Minnesota students chose a variety of topics to research, from the Salem witch trials to the..
 Read More